 My next book-length project, "Stripping the Veil: Nuns and the Experience of Laicization in Sixteenth-Century Europe," will explore the experiences of former and current nuns in Protestant areas and Protestant and Catholic nuns living in pluriconfessional convents during the dissolution and reform of monastic life, by studying the changes brought about for these women as a result of the sixteenth century reform movements.
 I am also conducting research for a project on marriage promises [Eheversprechen] secret marriage [heimliche Ehe] and broken engagement [gebrochene Verlobung] in sixteenth century Germany.
 This is the initial stage of a study on the creation of a social norm of marriage, controlled by state rather than church officials, and the subsequent criminalization, initiated during the Reformation, of irregular sexual unions.

 Works in Progress:

-Stripping the Veil: Protestant Nuns and Female Devotional Life in Mixed Confessional Convents in Sixteenth-Century Germany.
+Stripping the Veil: Convent Reform, Protestant Nuns, and Female Devotional Life in Sixteenth-Century Germany.

 Building Walls and Sharing Space: Protestant Nuns, Religious Diversity, and Pluriconfessional Convents in the Holy Roman Empire, 1590-1750.